 8. Brakes: as needed.
 Every oil service we inspect the condition of your brakes and will advise when repair/replacement is needed.

 9. Tires: Inspected every service, replaced as needed.
 Florida is tough on tires.
 It is rare that a set of tires will go through an entire tread life warranty.
 This warranty should be used as a barometer on how long your tires COULD last, not how long they will last.
+After 6 years or so, tires will start to show signs of dry rot, or cracking inbetween the tread, this is an idicator that the rubbed is drying out and starting to seperate.
 (FOR MORE INFORMATION ABOUT TIRES CLICK HERE.)